PIH/pih-pentaho/README.md

 * Kettle jobs (*.kjb):  Represent a sequence of transforms that can be executed or run on a schedule to process data
 * Kettle transforms (*.ktr):  Represent specific data transformations (Extract, Transform, and Load) that can be exectuted within one more more jobs
+* Other files (.sql, etc): Files used by these jobs and transforms

 =====================